-Privacy is one of the biggest advantages.
+Privacy is one of the biggest advantages of collaborative divorce.
 What people don’t realize is that when they go to an attorney and file for divorce, everything becomes public.
 The petition is public and financial affidavits are public.
-When we read in the newspapers about celebrities that spend all this money on vacations, the source of the information is documents in the court proceeding.
+When we read in the newspapers about celebrities that spend all this money on vacations, the source of the information is documented in the court proceeding.
 In collaborative divorce, financial affidavits are prepared, but they are not filed with the court.
 In fact, this entire process takes place outside of the court until the very end.

-The second advantage is transparency.
+One of the other advantages of collaborative divorce is transparency.
 The couple and all the professionals involved agree that any decision will be made with the knowledge of everybody else.
 Third, the parties have personal control over the outcome.
 You don’t have a judge who has only known you from court deciding what will be the best situation for the family.
 Finally, the collaborative process is more expedient.
-The couple have total control over how quickly it goes.
+The couple has total control over how quickly it goes.
 The process goes as quickly as the slowest participant.